whria78/nia/README.md

-# NIA Study: Global Performance of a Skin Disease AI Algorithm
+# Global Performance of a Skin Disease AI Algorithm

 ## Overview
 The **NIA Study** evaluates the real-world performance of **ModelDerm** ([https://modelderm.com](https://modelderm.com)), an AI model capable of classifying **186 dermatologic conditions** from clinical photographs.
 The study leveraged: